Meditations by Marcus Aurelius – Life Lessons

 2 – Accept pain because resistance only makes the pain worse.

-3 – Accept your fate, do not fight or resist it (more on free will versus fate later).
+3 – Accept your fate, do not fight or resist it.
 If you can accept what happens to you, your life will be more peaceful.

 4 – Practice non-attachment.
 Accept the fact that you may lose things in your life.
 Things are constantly changing and will continue to do so (more on that later), so accept it.